Utkarssh11/sleekUI-library/README.md

 <button class="sleek-button">Click me</button>
 ```

-## License 📃
+## License 📝

-Sleek UI is released under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the [MIT License](LICENSE).

+## Contact 📧

+For any inquiries or suggestions, please contact us at [Utkarsh Patidar's LinkedIn](https://www.linkedin.com/in/utkarsh-patidar-800081221/).